eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-2/index.md

 More detailed information for this release is provided in the next sections.

-## eccenca DataIntegration v24.2.0
+## eccenca DataIntegration v24.2.1

 We're excited to bring you the latest update to DataIntegration v24.2, which introduces new features, improvements and bug fixes:

+v24.2.1 of DataIntegration ships the following fixes:

+-   Drag and drop in react flow editors used in Linking and Transform tasks work again.
+-   Dragging operators in the react flow based editors when text is selected leads to large artifacts.

-v24.1.0 of DataIntegration adds the following new features:
+v24.2.0 of DataIntegration adds the following new features:

 -   Quick creation of file based datasets in the workflow editor.
     -   Dropping files into the workflow editor will automatically create a new dataset.